equinixmetal-archive/docs-packet-legacy/products/getting-started/legal-compliance/approval-abuse-and-terms.md

     "seo-title": "Approval, Abuse and Terms - Packet Developer Docs", "seo-description": "Learn more about Approval, Abuse and Terms at Packet", "og-title": "Approval, Abuse & Terms",
-    "og-description": "Learn more about Packet and get started!"
+    "og-description": "Learn more about Packet and get started!", "og-image": "/images/packet-product-docs.png"
 }
 </meta> -->